intTone13/Azure_SOC/README.md

 - Virtual Network (VNet)
 - Network Security Group (NSG)
 - Virtual Machines (1 windows, 1 linux)
-- Log Analytics Workspace
+- Log Analytics Workspace (KQL Queries)
 - Azure Key Vault
 - Azure Storage Account
-- Microsoft Sentinel
+- Microsoft Sentinel (SIEM)

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.